isomerpages/tp-virtualcampus/_events/Highlights/Freshmen Orientation Programme 2023.md

 Another memorable experience shared across generations of TPians, the arts component of our FOP – **Samudra** (previously known as Temasek Spectacular) – will be staged as a consolidated experience for you this year, alongside the exciting dragon boating action that you will already be a part of!

-A Sanskrit term meaning the “gathering together of waters”, Samudra brings together our individual unique stories through a specially curated showcase presented by TP’s performing arts groups - fully conceptualised, produced and executed by our very own talented student-artists.
+A Sanskrit term meaning the “gathering together of waters”, Samudra brings together our individual unique stories through a specially curated showcase presented by TP’s performing arts groups - fully conceptualised, produced and executed by our very own talented student-artists.&nbsp;

 Be inspired by our collective values of strength, resilience, community and hope at Samudra!